Matt Treanor

 Matthew Aaron Treanor (born March 3, 1976) is an American former professional baseball catcher in Major League Baseball (MLB).
 He played for the Florida Marlins, Detroit Tigers, Texas Rangers, Kansas City Royals, and Los Angeles Dodgers.

-High school years
+Early life

 Treanor attended Mater Dei High School in Santa Ana, California and was a standout baseball player.
 As a senior, he was a second-team All-America pick and was named to the all-tournament team at the Upper Deck high school baseball tournament.

 Professional career

 Kansas City Royals

 Treanor was drafted by the Kansas City Royals as a high school player in 1994 MLB draft.
 He played with the Gulf Coast Royals in 1994, the Springfield Sultans in 1995, the Lansing Lugnuts in 1996 and the Wilmington Blue Rocks in 1997.

 Florida Marlins

 Treanor was traded to the Florida Marlins in 1997 for Matt Whisenant.
 Treanor spent 10 years in the minor leagues–seven in Single-A—before finally making his MLB debut on June 2, 2004 against the Cincinnati Reds, when he went 1 for 3 with a run scored.
 In the highlight of his season, Treanor recorded his first RBI on a walk-off single against the Chicago White Sox on June 17.